AlexanderKeny10/Watch-and-Sip/README.md

 ## Final Statements/ Conclusion
 - Had a difficult time finding an API that didn't have lengthy rules for usage
 - Swithed to Axios method instead of Fetch for the routes
-- Installed and tried to implement Sequelize-CLI but switched to Lodash
+- Installed and tried to implement Lodash, Sequelize-CLI(broke our code multiple times) and finally Tabulator, but ultimately switched to Chalk and Ora as to not break our functioning code

 ### You can see our deployed project [Here](https://quiet-ocean-97053.herokuapp.com/)

 #### Our repo can be found [Here](https://github.com/Aken00/reel-reviews-blog)

+#### Our presentation can be found [Here](https://www.canva.com/design/DAEN5fZ6xBU/vsvkNciuyuGSCAUHEQ0-bw/view?utm_content=DAEN5fZ6xBU&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink)

 ## Sites used for Knowledge: